From $73m to bankruptcy: Tennis legend Boris Becker could face 7 years in jail

 He was acquitted on 20 other counts, including charges that he failed to hand over his many awards, including two Wimbledon trophies and an Olympic gold medal.

-Becker's bankruptcy stemmed from a $7.3m loan from a private bank in 2013, as well as about $2.3 million borrowed from a British businessman the year after, according to testimony at the trial.
+Becker's bankruptcy stemmed from a $7.3m loan from a private bank in 2013, as well as about $2.3m borrowed from a British businessman the year after, according to testimony at the trial.

-During the trial Becker, 54, said his $73 million career earnings had been swallowed up by payments for an "expensive divorce" and debts when he lost large chunks of his income after retirement.
+During the trial Becker, 54, said his $73m career earnings had been swallowed up by payments for an "expensive divorce" and debts when he lost large chunks of his income after retirement.

 "(It is) very difficult when you are bankrupt and in the headlines every week for it," he told the jury. "(It is) very difficult to make a lot of money with my name."